 Comply with the

-Those sending out communications on behalf of the Location should think and review the message carefully before hitting "call," "send," or "post."
-Most electronic messages, and even web postings and blogs, can be permanently recorded by various entities and services.
+Review the message carefully.
+Those sending out communications on behalf of the Location should think and review the message carefully before hitting "call," "send" or "post."
+Electronic messages can be permanently recorded by various entities and services.
 Retracting a communication is often difficult and can be embarrassing.

 10.3.4 - General Security and Operational Policies for Electronic Communications (la-archdiocese.org) provides additional information on email and texting policies.